pcerejeira/Portfolio/data-analysis/project1/README.md

 ---

-**Disclaimer:** The project code and related information in this portfolio showcase are for illustrative purposes only and may not be executable as standalone code.
+**Disclaimer:** The project code and related information in this portfolio showcase are for illustrative purposes only and may or may not be executable as standalone code.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/pedrocerejeira/) to learn more about my background, experience, and potential collaboration opportunities.